Romano-British culture is swept aside by foreign invaders.

-We must not think that the Romans packed their suitcases, hopped on the next galley to Calais – and that was it, the next bunch of invaders, the Saxons, moved in.
-Though there must have been a finite moment when the last Roman official, or troop of soldiers, left – traditionally sometime in the early 5th century – Imperial power in Britain declined gradually.
+Some history books tell you that the Romans left Britain in 410 AD; full stop.
+But we must not think that the Romans packed their suitcases, hopped on the first convenient galley to Calais – and that was it, the next bunch of invaders, the Saxons, moved in.
+Though there must have been a finite moment when the last appointed official, or troop of soldiers, left – probably sometime in the early 5th century – Roman civilisation and influence in Britain declined gradually.
 Moreover, what remained was hardly a cultural backwater.
 In the space of almost four centuries, Roman civilisation had become the way of life for most of mainland Britain south of Hadrian’s Wall.
-It makes sense that this social order continued, at least for awhile, and we know that it did, in places.
+It makes sense that this social order continued, at least for a while, and we know that it did, in places.
 However, there is also evidence of stone buildings falling into disrepair and only basic wood and thatch structures being built in their place.

-Germanic pirates – Saxons, Angles, Jutes and Frisians (all generally referred to as Saxons or ‘Anglo-Saxons’) – had been raiding Britain for years.
-The Romans, like all good imperialists, were adept at using mercenaries – some of which were probably Germanic tribesmen of one sort or another – and no doubt some of these had settled, particularly in the south east, with their families.
-We do not know how long Roman-style central government lasted into the 5th century, but whatever rule of law remained had the task of dealing with the ongoing problem of land-hungry invaders.
+Germanic pirates – Saxons, Angles, Jutes and Frisians (all often generally referred to as Saxons or ‘Anglo-Saxons’) – had been raiding Britain for years.
+The Roman Army had long used auxiliary troops from all parts of the Empire and, like all good imperialists, were adept at using mercenaries – some of which were probably Germanic tribesmen of one sort or another – and no doubt some of these had settled, particularly in the south east, with their families.
+We do not know exactly how long Roman-style central government lasted into the 5th century, but whatever rule of law remained had the task of dealing with the ongoing problem of land-hungry pirates.
 Some of these were almost certainly quick to exploit the opportunity that a perception of diminishing order presented.
 At the same time, there is the suggestion of pestilence and famine.
-The Venerable Bede, writing in the 8th century, says that the plague “destroyed so large a number that the living could not bury the dead.”
+The Venerable Bede, albeit writing in the 8th century, says that the plague “destroyed so large a number that the living could not bury the dead.”

-It appears that local rulers tried to buy the raiders off – which seems about as sensible as offering a robber money not to rob you.
-Legend has it that a Romano-British chieftain, or king (we don’t know which, but he is referred to as a superbus tyrannus by the 6th century monk, St Gildas), possibly called Vortigern, invited two Saxons blessed with the names Hengest and Horsa (stallion and horse) to serve as mercenaries to fight off Picts, Scots (Irish) and other Saxons.
+It appears that local rulers tried to buy the raiders off – which seems about as sensible as offering a bribe to the local mafia.
+Conventional legend has it that a Romano-British chieftain, or king (we don’t know which, but he is referred to as a superbus tyrannus by the 6th century monk, St Gildas), possibly called Vortigern, invited two Saxons blessed with the names Hengest and Horsa (stallion and horse) to serve as mercenaries to fight off Picts, Scots (Irish) and other Saxons.
 Allegedly, this all went pear-shaped when they fell out over payment.
-So the mercenaries turned on their former employers, more Saxons joined in and, eventually, what had started as pirate raiding ended up as permanent settlement.
+So the mercenaries turned on their former employers, more joined in and, eventually, what had started as pirate raids ended up as permanent settlement.

 So, apart from it being very inconvenient if you lived here, why was all of this so cataclysmic?
-Because though Britons survived in Saxon territory, particularly in more remote areas, Germanic culture totally replaced the more advanced Romano-British one.
-Notwithstanding the evident beauty of some later Saxon art and craftsmanship, civilisation essentially took a step backward.
-Celtic ceased to be the main spoken language and very few Celtic, or ‘British’ place names remain in England.
+The answer is that, though Britons survived in Saxon territory, particularly in more remote areas, Germanic culture totally replaced the more advanced Romano-British one.
+Notwithstanding the evident beauty of Saxon art and craftsmanship, civilisation essentially took a step backward.
+Celtic ceased to be the main spoken language and very few Celtic, or ‘British’, place names remain in England.
 One example is Pen-y-Ghent in Yorkshire; another is the river Avon – but this is tautology; ‘avon’ is Celtic for ‘river’.
-Many Romano-British were Christian: the Anglo-Saxons were not.
+Many Romano-British people were Christian: the Anglo-Saxons were not.
 As far as we know, Christianity died out in England (though continued elsewhere) until gradually reintroduced from the late 6th century by St Columba from the north and St Augustine from the south.
 Even the Normans didn’t achieve the wholesale replacement of language and culture, though their impact on Britain was just as profound.

 The Celtic Brits and the Anglo-Saxons continued to fight each other, and themselves, with the latter evolving kingdoms and administrative units that are still a part of the English landscape and local government today.
-Some names, such as Deiria and Bernicia (roughly modern North Yorkshire and Northumberland), Lyndsey (Lincolnshire) and Reheged (Cumbria), have long disappeared from daily use.
-These kingdoms morphed into seven main ones – Northumbria, Mercia, Kent, East Anglia, Essex, Sussex and Wessex (east, south and west Saxons respectively) – which vied with one another to be the most powerful in the land, their leaders aspiring to be bretwalda – chief ruler in Britain.
+Some names, such as Deiria and Bernicia (roughly equivalent to modern North Yorkshire and Northumberland), Lyndsey (Lincolnshire) and Rheged (Cumbria), have long disappeared from daily use.
+The Anglo-Saxon kingdoms morphed into seven main ones – Northumbria, Mercia, Kent, East Anglia, Essex, Sussex and Wessex (east, south and west Saxons respectively) – which vied with one another to be the most powerful in the land, their leaders aspiring to be bretwalda – chief ruler in Britain.

 Then, in the late 8th century, came the Vikings.